NorthOC/basedflix/README.md

 5. Check and create (if not found) `~/.local/bin` directory
 6. Add a PATH variable (for `~/.local/bin`) to ~/.bashrc
 7. Copy the file `basedflix.sh` to `~/.local/bin` as `basedflix`

+That is it.
+You can launch the program now by typing `basedflix` in your terminal.

 ## Manual installation